flame-engine/flame/README.md

 To change the version of the documentation, use the version selector noted with `version:` in the top of the page.

-Note that the documentation in the main branch of this repo is newer than the latest released version.
+**Note**: The documentation that resides in the main branch is newer than the released documentation on the docs website. version.

 Other useful links: